amirmc/mirage-www/tmpl/blog/mirage-entropy.md

-# Organized chaos: managing randomness

-This post gives a bit of background on the *Random Number Generator* (RNG) in the new MirageOS 2.5.0.
+This post gives a bit of background on the *Random Number Generator* (RNG) in the recent MirageOS v2.5 release.

 First we give background about why RNGs are really critical for security.
-Then we try to clarify the often-confused concepts of "randomness" and "entropy" as used in this context.
+Then we try to clarify the often-confused concepts of "randomness" and "entropy", as used in this context.
 Finally, we explore the challenges of harvesting good-quality entropy in a unikernel environment.

-## Playing dice
+### Playing dice

 Security software must play dice.